Wheelchair rugby

-Wheelchair rugby (originally murderball, and known as quad rugby in the United States) is a team sport for athletes with a disability.
-It is practised in over twenty-five countries around the world and is a summer Paralympic sport.
+Wheelchair rugby is a team sport for athletes with a disability.
+It is practiced in over twenty-five countries around the world and is a summer Paralympic sport.
+The game was created by five Canadians in 1976 who were looking for more sports accessible to people with quadriplegia.

-The US name is based on the requirement that all wheelchair rugby players need to have disabilities that include at least some loss of function in at least three limbs.
-Although most have spinal cord injuries, players may also qualify through multiple amputations, neurological disorders or other medical conditions.
-Players are assigned a functional level in points, and each team is limited to fielding a team with a total of eight points.

 Wheelchair rugby is played indoors on a hardwood court, and physical contact between wheelchairs is an integral part of the game.
 The rules include elements from wheelchair basketball, ice hockey, handball and rugby union.
+In wheelchair rugby, players cannot kick the ball, so they move the ball forward towards the goal by carrying the ball whilst in a wheelchair.
+Unlike traditional rugby, the ball is spherical.

+There are different codes of wheelchair rugby, the oldest being a four against four version originally named murderball or quad.
+Players need to have some loss of function in at least three limbs to qualify for this version.
+Other versions of the game were created for different disability levels, with a three against three version for more major imparements and a more inclusive fives discipline.

-The sport is governed by the International Wheelchair Rugby Federation (IWRF) which was established in 1993.
+The sport is governed by the World Wheelchair Rugby (WWR) which was established in 1993.